ajarara/bites/android/README.md

 # android
 A single module (for now) playground, based off of UiAutomator's sample code.

+# pending
+come up with an app skeleton that has:
+- room for persistence
+- androidx subclasses, AppCompatActivity, Fragment base classes
+- kotlin coroutines
+- retrofit for networking
+- instrumentation tests
+- unit tests
+- multi module
+- versions managed in buildSrc

+We have most of this already, we just need to clean up the configuration.

 # Realm vs Room
 We're going with Room, since it's closer to JDBI which is what I'm more familiar with.
 Given the difficulty of figuring out a query log for Realm (unless there's dedicated tooling), opaque query construction and execution feels like a bad idea.
 I at least get the first with Room.